Anytime Detection of Strategic Deviations in Multi-Agent Systems: Experiments

-Note that our framework extends beyond testing for Nash equilibrium deviations; it can test against any baseline strategy.
-Here we explicitly demonstrate this flexibility by testing against a random-walk baseline.
+\paragraph{Robustness to unknown deviations (predator-prey).} The grid-soccer experiment assumed the deviation magnitude $\varepsilon$ was known to the monitor.
+We now relax this assumption: the monitor must detect a deviation \emph{without knowing} the alternative policy in advance.
+In a $10\times10$ predator-prey environment, a suspect predator plays

+mixing a random-walk baseline with a chase heuristic $\pi^{\text{chase}}$ using a mixture weight $\varepsilon$ that is \emph{unknown} to the monitor.
+Since the true $\varepsilon$ is unavailable, the monitor cannot form a single likelihood ratio; instead, following Remark~\ref{rmk:stochastic-mixture}, it constructs a \emph{mixture} that averages likelihood ratios over a grid of candidate values of $\varepsilon$, thereby marginalizing its uncertainty about the alternative.

-The monitor constructs a mixture martingale by averaging likelihood ratios over a grid of candidate mixture parameters, thereby marginalizing uncertainty about the alternative.
-As shown in Figure~\ref{fig:predator_mixture}, the resulting detector retains the optimal $O(1/\varepsilon^2)$ scaling predicted by Theorem~\ref{thm:exp-detection-stationary}, even without knowing the true deviation in advance.
-This verifies the robustness claim in Remark~\ref{rmk:stochastic-mixture}: averaging over priors preserves valid error control while maintaining asymptotically optimal detection power.
+As shown in Figure~\ref{fig:predator_mixture}, the mixture detector retains the $O(1/\varepsilon^2)$ scaling of Theorem~\ref{thm:exp-detection-stationary} despite not knowing the true $\varepsilon$, confirming the robustness claim of Remark~\ref{rmk:stochastic-mixture}: averaging over a prior preserves valid error control while maintaining asymptotically optimal detection power.